rodriguesarrais/python-utilities-scripts/README.md

 ## About

 This repository contains some of the scripts that i use on my day-to-day life as a software engineer.
+I'll try my best to use only standard python libraries on my scripts, so you don't need additional dependencies.
 I will add more scripts as i write them for my projects, adding context and documentation if needed.

 ## Requirements